• Products

 When apiKey is added to the cfg file, it overrides the apiKey in the config.json file.

-3. Configuring from script: Configure apiKey and nagios_server from send2opsgenie.go script.
+Configure apiKey and nagios_server from send2opsgenie.go script.
 To use this option, build the script again and put the new executable to /usr/bin directory.
-Find information about the location of the send2opsgenie.go and how to build a go script in the "Source" section.
+Find information about the location of the send2opsgenie.go and how to build a go script in the "Source for send2opsgenie and recompiling" section.

 Define Opsgenie as Contact

-2. Go to your /opt/monitor/etc directory where you'll find nagios.cfg.
+2. Go to the /opt/monitor/etc directory to find nagios.cfg.

 cd /opt/monitor/etc

-3. Add the following line to main Nagios configuration file (nagios.cfg)
+3. Add the following line to the main Nagios configuration file (nagios.cfg).

 1 2 3 ... cfg_file=opsgenie.cfg ...